-Most pioneers used covered wagons pulled by oxen.
+Most pioneers used covered wagons pulled by oxen--bulls bred for pulling power.
 Others rode mules or horses and led pack animals.
 For protection, they formed into groups at jumping-off points like Council Bluffs IA, Independence and St. Joseph MO.
 Many went through a corner of today's KS, all went through NE following the shallow and non-navigable Platte River.
 Around Scotts Bluff in western NE (image above) the plains give way to mountains.

 The trails continued across WY into ID before separating for OR or CA. Both Trails branched out as well.
 Except for the very beginning and end, the trip crossed rugged land with no infrastructure, and no help other than what wagon trains could provide.
 Settlements, government, and detailed maps would come later.
 CA became a state in 1850 and OR in 1859, but WY and ID didn't have enough people until 1890.